 Store leftover apple crisp in an airtight container or cover the baking dish with aluminum foil, plastic wrap or a lid.
 You can keep it in the refrigerator for up to 4 days or at room temperature for 2 days if it's cool enough in your house.

-For longer storage, you can freeze this delicious apple crisp for up to 3 months.
+For longer storage, you can freeze this delicious dessert for up to 3 months.

 We had this tasty cinnamon apple crisp for dessert last night, and today, there is just a tiny corner piece left.
 It's definitely a family favorite dessert around here!
 We think it's the best apple crisp recipe ever!